abscondment/clog/public/blog/bittorrent-misnomers-and-the-oscars/post.markdown

 I tend to have atypical taste in movies, I found this article pretty interesting.
 However, I don't buy one of the explanatory arguments that it offers:

 <blockquote><p><em>The very nature of the BitTorrent protocol itself tips the balance towards mass-market movie fare.
 BitTorrent has been designed to efficiently distribute massive amounts of data within a short time frame.
 Downloads get faster when there are more users available, and they slow down once people stop sharing.
-Itâs essentially a short-tail protocol that quite naturally works better for Oscar smash hits then for unknown Sundance flicks.</em></p></blockquote>
+It's essentially a short-tail protocol that quite naturally works better for Oscar smash hits then for unknown Sundance flicks.</em></p></blockquote>

 I personally don't use BitTorrent for downloading anything but open source software (like <a href="http://ftp.osuosl.org/pub/ubuntu-releases/7.10/ubuntu-7.10-alternate-i386.iso.torrent">Ubuntu <acronym title="GNU's Not Unix">GNU</acronym>/Linux</a>), but my experience along those lines has made me realize that this is a gross oversimplification; it doesn't explain the lack of a long tail in BitTorrent movies, nor does it do justice to what BitTorrent accomplishes.